 Ashley Reichheld: Ultimately, businesses and customers are going to set the standard for data privacy and protection.

 Deloitte’s own research shows that customers are aware of – and largely comfortable with – brands collecting data on them.
-For example, 75 percent of consumers expect their favorite brands to know why they purchased a product; 52 percent expect the brand to know how satisfied they are with it.
-At the same time, 35 percent say they do not want brands to track their browsing history for similar products.
+For example, 75 per cent of consumers expect their favourite brands to know why they purchased a product; 52 per cent expect the brand to know how satisfied they are with it.
+At the same time, 35 per cent say they do not want brands to track their browsing history for similar products.
 The implications are clear: Most customers will allow brands to collect data, but only if the customer feels it is relevant to their relationship with the brand.
 They want a choice in what data is captured and how it is used.

 If businesses lead the way, what should they be doing to create trust through a better customer experience?

 Ashley Reichheld: When we did our trust research, the importance of transparency was very clear.
 However, most companies don’t score particularly high on transparency.
 So it’s not only a significant factor in building trust, but it’s also one of the areas that most companies can improve upon.